W&T Offshore Inc. (WTI) Shares Up Despite Recent Market Volatility

-W&T Offshore Inc. (NYSE: WTI)’s stock price has increased by 0.52 compared to its previous closing price of 5.73.
-Despite this, the company has seen a gain of 8.27% in its stock price over the last five trading days.
+W&T Offshore Inc. (NYSE: WTI)’s stock price has increased by 1.37 compared to its previous closing price of 5.82.
+Nevertheless, the company has seen a 6.69% surge in its stock price over the last five trading sessions.

 Is It Worth Investing in W&T Offshore Inc. (NYSE: WTI) Right Now?